coiled/data-science-at-scale/README.md

 Navigate to the relevant directory `data-science-at-scale` and install required packages in a new conda environment:

 ```
-conda env create -f environment.yml
+conda env create -f binder/environment.yml
 ```

-This will create a new environment called covid_19_eda.
+This will create a new environment called data-science-at-scale.
 To activate the environment on OSX/Linux, execute

 ```
 source activate data-science-at-scale